Our best selling bath bomb 7 years straight!

 Butter Bath Bomb Recipe Master

-NOTE: INGREDIENT NAMES LINKED TO VENDORS FOR EASY PURCHASE.
+NOTE: INGREDIENT NAMES LINKED TO AMAZON FOR EASY PURCHASE.

 - 2 cups of Citric Acid